nyxb/contribute/README.md

 </td></tr></table>

-### 🚫 No Prettier
+### No Prettier

-Since ESLint is already configured to format the code, there is no need to duplicate the functionality with Prettier.
+Since ESLint is already configured to format the code, there is no need to duplicate the functionality with Prettier ([*Why I don't Use Prettier*](https://nyxb.blog/en/tech-topics/a-double-edged-sword-for-code-formatting)).
 To format the code, you can run `nyxr lint --fix` or referring the [ESLint section](#eslint) for IDE Setup.

 If you have Prettier installed in your editor, we recommend you disable it when working on the project to avoid conflict.

 ## 🗒 Additional Info

-In case you are interested in, here is Nyxb's personal configrations and setups:
+In case you are interested in, here is Anthony's personal configrations and setups:

 - [nyxb/dotfiles](https://github.com/nyxb/dotfiles) - ZSH configs and other dotfiles
 - [nyxb/vscode-settings](https://github.com/nyxb/vscode-settings) - VS Code settings